-After each short 15 to 25 minute lecture that I give, students will engage in "Practice in Class".
-Each Practice assignment must be labeled at the top of a page like this "PC 10/4/15".
-Practice at Home assignments are labeled like this "PH 10/9/15".
-The label must be placed in a non-colored box. (see website for sample).
-There is a 25 % deduction for work that is not labeled at the TOP of the page.
+After each short 15 to 25 minute lecture that I often give, students will do "Practice in Class" questions and problems.
+Each practice assignment must be labeled in a box like this "PC 10/4/15".
+There is a 15 % deduction for work that is not labeled properly.
 The clear label allows me to grade the work efficiently.